KPostOffice/distributed-workloads/README.md

 * [Multi-Cluster Application Dispatcher (MCAD)](https://github.com/project-codeflare/multi-cluster-app-dispatcher) for management of batch jobs
 * [Instascale](https://github.com/project-codeflare/instascale) for on-demand scaling of a Kubernetes cluster

-Intrgration of this stack into the Open Data Hub is owned by the Distributed Workloads Working Group.
+Integration of this stack into the Open Data Hub is owned by the Distributed Workloads Working Group.
 See [this page](https://github.com/opendatahub-io/opendatahub-community/tree/master/wg-distributed-workloads) for further details and how to get in touch.